yesworkflow-org/yw-prototypes/README.md

 Maven command            | Description
 -------------------|------------
-mvn clean        | Delete the target directory including all compiled code and downloaded dependencies. mvn compile      | Download required dependencies and compile source code in src/main/java.
-Only builds source files changes since the last compilation. mvn test         | Compile the classes in src/test/java and run all tests found therein.
+mvn clean        | Delete the target directory including all compiled code. mvn compile      | Download required dependencies and compile source code in src/main/java.
+Only those source files changes since the last compilation are built. mvn test         | Compile the classes in src/test/java and run all tests found therein.
 Peforms *mvn compile* first. mvn package      | Packages the compiled classes in target/classes and files found in src/main/resources in two jar files, **yesworkflow-0.1.jar** and **yesworkflow-0.1-executable.jar**.
 The latter also contains all jar dependencies.
-Peforms *mvn compile* and *mvn test* first and will not perform packaging step if any tests fail.
+Peforms *mvn compile* and *mvn test* first, and will not perform packaging step if any tests fail.
 Use the *-DskipTests* option to bypass tests.

 ### Continuous build and integration with Bamboo

-All code is built and tests run automatically and a build server at NCSA whenever changes are committed to directories used by maven.
+All code is built and tests run automatically on a build server at NCSA whenever changes are committed to directories used by maven.

 Site | Url
 -----| ---